Tim Anderson Player Props: White Sox vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.85 team ERA ranks seventh among all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA across all league pitching staffs (3.84).

-- Guardians pitchers combine to surrender 104 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to give up the second-fewest home runs in baseball (106 total, one per game).

-- The Guardians will look to Curry (3-0) in his third start this season.
+- Allen makes the start for the Guardians, his 15th of the season.
+He is 4-3 with a 3.39 ERA and 76 strikeouts through 74 1/3 innings pitched.

-- The righty last appeared in relief on Wednesday, when he threw one inning against the Kansas City Royals, allowing one earned run while giving up two hits.
+- The left-hander last pitched on Monday against the Kansas City Royals, when he threw seven innings, allowing four earned runs while giving up seven hits.

+- The 24-year-old has a 3.39 ERA and 9.2 strikeouts per nine innings in 14 games this season, while giving up a batting average of .253 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.